 Disadvantages of Clumping Litters

-While clumping litters have a lot of advantages that far outweigh the negatives, you should know any potential drawbacks that come with clumping litters anyway.
+While litters that clump have a lot of advantages that far outweigh the negatives, you should know any potential drawbacks that come with clumping litters anyway.
 There’s not much that we can do about changing the characteristics of a clumping litter, but if we are aware of the weaknesses up front, we can take steps to minimize the negative effects.

 The lone disadvantage that we can identify with a clumping litter is that they could pose a hazard to kittens.
 If you find yourself asking, “What is the best cat litter for multiple cats?”, you should probably also be asking yourself, “What safety features does this litter have for my cats?”.